-An isthmic spondylolisthesis may also become symptomatic in adults, most typically when people are in their thirties and forties.
+An isthmic spondylolisthesis may also become symptomatic in adults, most typically when people are in their 30s and 40s.

 How Spondylolisthesis Causes Pain